sozercan/trivy-provider/README.md

 # trivy-provider

+trivy-provider is used for validating whether images contain vulnerabilities using [trivy](https://github.com/aquasecurity/trivy).

 > This repo is meant for testing Gatekeeper external data feature.
 Do not use for production.

+## Installation

 - Deploy Gatekeeper with external data enabled (`--enable-external-data`)